Moving to Jena

 7) Social support systems

-Germany has extensive social protection, including health insurance, unemployment insurance, pensions, and public healthcare.
-All that comes with your employment and is automatically taken care of.
-The University also offers counselling and integration services for international researchers and students.
+Germany provides comprehensive social protection: health insurance, unemployment insurance, pensions, and public healthcare – automatically covered through employment.
+The University also offers counselling, mentoring, and integration services for international staff and students.

 8) Family and child support